 Kaempf Law Firm PC: Oregon civil defense trial counsel.

 Kaempf Law Firm PC is based in Portland, Oregon and defends civil litigation in Oregon's state and federal courts.

-John Kaempf is a trial lawyer based in Portland, Oregon who specializes in defending lawsuits against churches and religious schools, child abuse claims.
+John Kaempf is a civil trial lawyer based in Portland, Oregon who specializes in defending lawsuits against churches and religious schools, including child abuse claims.
 He also defends individuals sued in Oregon for alleged child abuse.
-He further specializes in defending employment litigation against religious and secular), employment litigation, and high exposure personal injury and wrongful death cases.
-He has tried over 20 cases to Oregon juries and has won many other cases through pretrial motions.
+He further specializes in defending employment litigation against religious and secular corporations.
+In his 25 years of practice, He has successfully tried over 20 cases to Oregon juries and has won many other cases through pretrial motions.
 His practice encompasses both trial and appellate work.